julienschmidt/httprouter/README.md

 ## Why doesn't this work with `http.Handler`?

 **It does!** The router itself implements the `http.Handler` interface.
-Moreover the router provides convenient [adapters for `http.Handler`][Router.Handler]s and [`http.HandlerFunc`][Router.HandlerFunc]s which allows them to be used as a [`httprouter.Handle`][Router.Handle] when registering a route.
+Moreover the router provides convenient [adapters for `http.Handler`](https://godoc.org/github.com/julienschmidt/httprouter#Router.Handler)s and [`http.HandlerFunc`](https://godoc.org/github.com/julienschmidt/httprouter#Router.HandlerFunc)s which allows them to be used as a [`httprouter.Handle`](https://godoc.org/github.com/julienschmidt/httprouter#Router.Handle) when registering a route.
 The only disadvantage is, that no parameter values can be retrieved when a `http.Handler` or `http.HandlerFunc` is used, since there is no efficient way to pass the values with the existing function parameters.
-Therefore [`httprouter.Handle`][Router.Handle] has a third function parameter.
+Therefore [`httprouter.Handle`](https://godoc.org/github.com/julienschmidt/httprouter#Router.Handle) has a third function parameter.

 Just try it out for yourself, the usage of HttpRouter is very straightforward.
 The package is compact and minimalistic, but also probably one of the easiest routers to set up.

 ## Where can I find Middleware *X*?

 This package just provides a very efficient request router with a few extra features.
-The router is just a [`http.Handler`][http.Handler], you can chain any http.Handler compatible middleware before the router, for example the [Gorilla handlers](http://www.gorillatoolkit.org/pkg/handlers).
+The router is just a [`http.Handler`](https://golang.org/pkg/net/http/#Handler), you can chain any http.Handler compatible middleware before the router, for example the [Gorilla handlers](http://www.gorillatoolkit.org/pkg/handlers).
 Or you could [just write your own](https://justinas.org/writing-http-middleware-in-go/), it's very easy!

 Alternatively, you could try [a web framework based on HttpRouter](#web-frameworks-based-on-httprouter).